 In an America wracked by crime and overcrowded prisons, the government has sanctioned an annual 12-hour period in which any and all criminal activity-including murder-becomes legal.
 The police can't be called.
 Hospitals suspend help.
 It's one night when the citizenry regulates itself without thought of punishment.
 On this night plagued by violence and an epidemic of crime, one family wrestles with the decision of who they will become when a stranger comes knocking.
 When an intruder breaks into James Sandin's (Ethan Hawke) gated community during the yearly lockdown, he begins a sequence of events that threatens to tear a family apart.
 Now, it is up to James, his wife, Mary (Lena Headey), and their kids to make it through the night without turning into the monsters from whom they hide.
 Written by

-Incoming reports show this year's Purge has been the most succesful to date, with the most murders committed.
+Incoming reports show this year's Purge has been the most successful to date, with the most murders committed.

 See more »

 Wasted potential, just a generic home invasion film.

 From the producers of Paranormal Activity (as is all horror films these days) The Purge tells the story of a near future were crime is at an all time low and unemployment stands at under 1% of the US population, to compensate for one night a year all crime (including murder) is legal for 12 hours allowing society some kind of release.